everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Rust

 For this section on Rust, we will use [`cargo component`][cargo-component] to generate a Wasm component.
-If you're following along with the code examples, please make sure to run the [Rust setup][rust-setup] instructions.
+If you're following along with the code examples, please run the [Rust setup][rust-setup] instructions.

 `cargo component` imagines what first-class support for WebAssembly components might look like for Rust.
 Rust support includes referencing WIT dependencies in the Cargo manifest.
 We reference WASI logging in our manifest: